This post may contain affiliate links. For more information, please read my disclosure policy.

 Sample Subjects and Resources to Use During Morning Time

-Almost any subject can be studied during morning time.
+Almost any subject can be studied during this time.

 Read aloud great literature at the table.
 You’ll be able to read harder material than your children are able to read for themselves.
 As you read you can discuss characters, plot, setting, and foretelling.
 Try reading great literature such as The Lion the Witch and the Wardrobe, A Christmas Carol, or Little House in the Big Woods with your kids.

 Discuss writing assignments together.
 Chat about writing stories, essays, or biographies.
-Have your children journal for a few minutes every morning at the table or simply complete a few lines of copywork.Do math and grammar during morning time.
-Click To Tweet
+Have your children journal for a few minutes every morning at the table or simply complete a few lines of copy work.

 Often families pass out math fact sheets or grammar drill sheets to be completed.
 Usually, these only take a couple of minutes for the children to complete.
 If your kids are close in age, you can all use the same sheets.
 If your children’s ages are widespread, then use age-appropriate sheets.

 Latin phrases can be memorized or even Latin studied.
-Memoria Press has a lovely Latin Song curriculum titled Lingua Angelica which is perfect for morning time studies.
+Memoria Press has a lovely Latin Song curriculum titled Lingua Angelica.

 Science can be studied through nature study or Marci’s Backyard Science.
 It’s easy to bring a bit of nature inside to study in the warmth of your home.
 Encourage the kids to sketch and notebook about what they’re studying.

-Art is wonderful to add into the morning.
-Pull out art supplies or use an art program such as Hodge Podge’s Chalk Pastel tutorials.
+Art is wonderful to add to the morning.
+Pull out art supplies.

 A Quick Guide to Morning Time